-The wiring harness processing and production process
+The wiring harness processing and production involve the following steps:

 Cutting wire – peeling – brushing wire – twisting wire -tinning – terminal crimping – sub-assembly – assembly – electrical inspection – appearance inspection- packaging.